Ina Boekbinder: World War II

-Meanwhile, Ina Boekbinder-Horn took on increasingly dangerous tasks for her resistance cell.
-Transporting sten guns (submachine guns) via pannier bags to fellow resistance fighters across Amsterdam as "Catharina Weesing," she also helped to rob an enemy depot at Amsterdam's Ringdijk, from which she stole bandages and other supplies and then used a hearse to transport those items to resistance supporters.
+Meanwhile, Ina took on increasingly dangerous tasks for her resistance cell.
+Transporting sten guns (submachine guns) via pannier bags to fellow resistance fighters across Amsterdam as "Catharina Weesing," she also helped to rob a bandage depot at Amsterdam's Ringdijk, from which she stole bandages and other supplies and then used a hearse to transport those items to resistance supporters.
 She also procured food and food ration cards for Jewish men and women, and transported Jewish children to the homes of non-Jewish families in order to prevent their persecution and deportation by Dutch and German police.

 While engaged in a food delivery trip between Apeldoorn and Zutphen in early 1945, she was wounded severely enough that she was forced to use crutches for the remainder of the war.

 Post-war life

-After war's end, Ina (Boekbinder) Horn and her husband, Leo Horn, decided to end their marriage.
+After war's end, Ina and her husband, Leo Horn, decided to end their marriage.
 Their divorce was finalized on 31 October 1945.

-She then remarried in 1951, becoming Catharina Aaltjen Drukker-Boekbinder, and greeted the arrival of a son, Rob, with her second husband.
+She then remarried in 1951, becoming Catharina Aaltjen Drukker-Boekbinder, and greeted the arrival of a son with her second husband.

-A modest woman, she spoke little of her work with the Dutch Resistance until she was interviewed by Nico Scheepmaker for an article in the Dutch newspaper, De Gooi-en Eemlander, regarding Marga Minco's book, "Het Bittere Kruid" (“The Bitter Herb”).
+A modest woman, she spoke little of her work with the Dutch Resistance until she was interviewed by Nico Scheepmaker for an article in the Dutch newspaper, De Gooi-en Eemlander, regarding Marga Minco's book, "Het Bittere Kruid" ("The Bitter Herb").

 Ina Drukker-Boekbinder's mother and sister both also survived the war.

 In 2018, her son was involved in Assen's annual World War II remembrance day ceremonies, the theme of which was, "Verzetsverhalen" ("Resistance Stories").
-According to a pre-event announcement by the newspaper, Asser Courant, the 4 May 2018 schedule was slated to include a performance in which "Rob Drukker tells the fairy tale of the three nieces from Assen.
+According to a pre-event announcement by the newspaper, Asser Courant, the 4 May 2018 schedule was slated to include a performance in which he told the 'fairy tale' of three nieces from Assen.
 His mother Ina Boekbinder plays a role in this story in her own way."

 Death and burial

-Catharina ("Ina") Drukker-Boekbinder died on 12 December 1987 in Hilversum in the province of North Holland, Netherlands.
+Catharina ("Ina") Drukker-Boekbinder died on 13 December 1987 in Hilversum in the province of North Holland, Netherlands.